 No easements are proposed for this subdivision scheme.
-Any easements found to be required to secure any rights of way or services and utilities can be included at the time of section 223 certification.
+Any easements found to be required to secure services and utilities can be included at the time of section 223 certification.

 Conclusion: Effects On The Environment

 On the basis of the above assessment, in terms of s95D, it is assessed that the proposed activity will not have adverse effects on the environment that are more than minor.